jameshfisher/jameshfisher.com/_posts/2020-01-18-implementing-a-queue-using-a-linked-list.md

 ---
-title: "Implementing a queue using a linked list"
+title: Implementing a queue using a linked list
-tags: ["ctci", "programming", "c"]
+tags:
+  - queue
+  - linked-list
+  - ctci
+  - programming
+  - c
+  - data-structures
+  - algorithms
+  - computer-science
+taggedAt: '2024-03-26'
 ---

 A "queue" is an abstract data type that provides `enqueue` and `dequeue` operations which behave like a queue of people.
 There are many ways to implement a queue,